 Is there a better way to choose which games to play than to simply go for the ones that are the most fun?
 We'd say probably not.
 There are some exceptions to this of course, as some people will be more interested in the factors we've discussed above.
 In our view, having fun is just about the most important thing in a casino.

 You want to give yourself the best chance of winning money of course.
 Not least because winning money most certainly helps with the fun.
 But there are better forms of gambling if making money is your priority.
-Casino gambling should really be enjoying yourself, with any money won viewed as an added bonus.
+Casino gambling should really be about enjoying yourself, with any money won viewed as an added bonus.

 As we stated right at the start of this article, there is no right or wrong when it comes to choosing which casino games you play.
 Some games have specific advantages over others, but these advantages are only relevant if they actually matter to you.
 You might not care about the size of the house edge, for example, and just want to play the games that you find the most fun.
 You might not be interested in whether there's any skill involved, providing the potential payouts are high enough.